Dental Hygienists: Helping You Maintain a Clean, Healthy Smile

 - Performing prophylaxis for sealing and polishing teeth

 Dental hygienists are restricted in most states to practice under the general, direct or indirect supervision of dentists.
-Currently, the only exception is Colorado, which allows licensed dental hygienists to operate independent practices without dentist supervision, except in state institutions.
+Currently, the only exception is Colorado, which allows licensed hygienists to operate independent practices without dentist supervision, except in state institutions.

 California recognizes the special status of a Registered Dental Hygienist in Alternative Practice (RDHAP), which allows such hygienists to operate an independent practice, providing the state board is presented with documentation of an existing relationship with one or more dentists for referral, consultation and emergency services.